eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 + minimum requirements and specifications for transactional data sent in a presentation request,
 + minimum requirements and specifications for metadata of the SCA Attestation,
 + transactional data processing and display message rendering requirements,
-+ other necessary requirements related to Wallet Solutions' functionality, interoperability or security.
++ other necessary requirements related to Wallet Solutions" functionality, interoperability or security.

 ### 4.4 Rulebook for SCA Attestation